Emergency Medical Studies

-Eastern Arizona College is an Arizona Department of Health Services, Bureau of Emergency Medical Services EMT training center.
-Our accredited programs, which include associate degrees and certificates, offer courses that meet the National Emergency Medical Services Education Standards.
-Our courses prepare students to sit the Arizona and National Registry of Emergency Medical Technician certification exams, leading to both national and state certification as a paramedic.
-Our EMT Paramedic Certificate program is limited to 20 students and requires prior admission.
+Eastern Arizona College is an Arizona Department of Health Services, Bureau of Emergency Medical Services and Trauma training center.
+Our accredited and nationally approved programs, which include associate degrees and certificates, offer courses that meet or exceed the National Emergency Medical Services Education Standards.
+Our courses prepare students to sit for the National Registry of Emergency Medical Technician (NREMT) certification exams, leading to both national and state certification as an EMT, AEMT, or Paramedic.
+Our EMS Certification programs are limited to 24 students per cohort and require prior admission.

 Commission on Accreditation of Allied Health Education Programs